Standard installation#

 --tls-cert

-Path to TLS certification file for optionally configuring HTTPS
+Path to TLS certification file for optionally configuring HTTPS (includes the host certificate and all intermediate certificates, but not the Root CA)

 -k